 What To Do In Tivat

-Explore Porto Montenegro
+Explore Porto Montenegro and enjoy the shopping

 Porto Montenegro is a luxury marina and shopping complex that has transformed Tivat’s waterfront.
 This vibrant and elegant area is home to upscale boutiques, restaurants, bars, and nightclubs.
 You can also admire the impressive yachts that dock here.
 Take a stroll through the marina, enjoy a meal at one of the restaurants, or enjoy a drink at a rooftop bar.
 Whatever you do, don’t miss the sunset at this picturesque location.